jerryhgladinet/docs/user_web/source/index.rst

 and front end client applications for Microsoft Windows, Mac OS X, and mobile clients for the Android and Apple iOS operating systems.

-Web portal is an important part of the solution for the following reasons.
+The Web portal is an important part of the solution for the following reasons:

     - most of the management work is done on the web portal.
     - downloading other native client agent softwares starts from the web portal.